abclution/mikback/README.md

         "DEVICE_IP": "192.168.22.1",       // IP of the device
         "DEVICE_PORT": 5522,               // SSH Port of the device
-        "DEVICE_USERNAME": "admin-ssh",    // Username (you should create a new user with FULL access on the device) "DEVICE_PASSWORD": "ajsdfasdfasdf",// Password entered here will force password authentication.
+        "DEVICE_USERNAME": "admin-ssh",    // Username (you should create a new user with FULL access on the device) "DEVICE_PASSWORD": "ajsdfasdfasdf",// Password entered here will FORCE password authentication.
 Leave null or "" to use keypair authenticaion.
         "DEVICE_ROS7": true,               // Enable/disable RouterOS 7.x export type (show-sensitive).
 RouterOS 6.x is the default.
         "SSH_OPTIONS": "-oPubkeyAcceptedAlgorithms=+ssh-rsa", // Needed for most Mikrotik devices
         "BASE_PATH": "./backups/",         // Local destination root for exports and backups.